 Russia is the biggest country in the world, taken from a geographical perspective.
-Though, with a low population density.
-Moscow, the economic heart of the country, draws the most attention, followed by other essential cities like St. Petersburg, Novosibirsk and Krasnodar.
+However, with a low population density.
+Moscow, the economic heart of the country, draws the most attention, followed by other essential cities like St. Petersburg, Novosibirsk, and Krasnodar.

 In the past five years, we have been working closely together with different Russian food retailers on various challenges and have done extensive UX research with Russian consumers.
 Looking through the lens of consumers, we’ve learned what makes Russian food retail and loyalty different from other countries.